resheku/my-awesome/README.md

 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [rubjo/victor-mono](https://github.com/rubjo/victor-mono) - A free programming font with cursive italics and ligatures.
 Donations welcome ❤️
+- [streamsync-cloud/streamsync](https://github.com/streamsync-cloud/streamsync) - No-code in the front, Python in the back.
+An open-source framework for creating data apps.

 ## Misc